Paperspace/auto-testing-runtimes/README.md

 On your own machine

 - Install the Gradient CLI
+- Set API key to access your Gradient Project
 - Copy `do_run_testing.sh` to your machine [1]
-- Add your project ID in the location indicated
+- Add your project ID to `do_run_testing.sh` in the location indicated
 - Run it, e.g., `chmod 764 do_run_testing.sh; ./do_run_testing.sh`

 **WARNING**: This has the potential to create a lot of Notebooks!
 The script has a double loop of both runtimes and machines.
 It's worth viewing it first to get an idea.